 “We’ve looked at how often children and young people feel lonely and why.
 An important factor is going through transitional life stages such as the move from primary to secondary school and, later, leaving school or higher education and adapting to early adult life.”

-If you want to seek advice or help you can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+If you want to seek advice or help you can find a BACP counsellor or psychotherapist who specialises in children and young people via our Therapist directory.